sanchda/systems_experiments/sigsegv_return_from_kill/Readme.md

 For some reason, many developers attempt to avoid segmentation faults, and in so doing they lose insight into what they are and how they work.
 A segmentation fault is essentially any violation of memory acccess.
-Typically, this involves accessing a page which is unmapped in the given process (MAPERR).
+Typically, this involves accessing a page which is not mapped for the given process (MAPERR).
 It can also involve accessing a page which is mapped, but the access mode (read/write/execute) is not permitted (ACCERR).

 At any rate, these cases are handled by the MMU at time of instruction execution.